BSCIT-444-5024-Shrawan-Kumar-Jha/Examination-Management-System/README.md

-# 🎓 Online Examination Management System
+# 🎓 Examination Management System

 A full-stack web application designed to conduct and manage online examinations efficiently.
 This system provides separate dashboards for students and teachers, enabling seamless exam creation, participation, and evaluation.